 Sign up for online yoga classes with Boomerang

 Boomerang’s online community is a great space to join.
-On top of our online classes and discussion groups, Boomerang really is a community where you’ll find inspiration and build new friendships.
+On top of our online classes and discussion groups for seniors, Boomerang really is a community where you’ll find inspiration and build new friendships.
 It’s a space where you can challenge yourself to learn new skills, stay active and educate yourself, no matter where you are in your journey.

 Join our weekly discussion group, look out for upcoming classes to learn new skills, ask questions, try new ideas, and make new friends.
-Sign up for Boomerang to see all of our workshops and take a free online yoga class for seniors.
+Sign up for Boomerang to see all of our workshops and take one of our online yoga classes for seniors.